 Many Thanks, to Hester Leicester for leaving more information on the history of St. Bede’s school.

-St Bede’s School on Staple Road closed and joined with St Bede’s Juniors, Harold Street, to become the new St Bede’s Primary School.
-That was in April 1990.
-The school recently celebrated 100 years of education on the Harold Street Site.
-The site on Staple Road became a Nursing Home and was only demolished because of the building of the second Tyne Tunnel.
+In April 1990, St. Bede’s School on Staple Road merged with St. Bede’s Juniors on Harold Street to form the new St. Bede’s Primary School.
+The Harold Street site recently celebrated over 100 years of continuous education.
+The former school site on Staple Road was later developed into a Nursing Home, which itself was eventually demolished to make way for the construction of the second Tyne Tunnel.